 Vestor grunted.

-Vestor pressed some buttons on his console and retrieved a digital dataset.
+Vestor pressed some buttons on his console and retrieved the map.
 He entered the code to upload the content to the encryptor and waited.

 "Got it, sir."